typography-interaction-2526/typography-interaction-2526.github.io/content/topic/box-model/index.md

 	[Adrian Roselli](https://adrianroselli.com/) has a very thorough explanation.
 <!-- .right -->

-In left-to-right, horizontal writing modes (as in English):
+In horizontal, left-to-right writing modes (as in English):
 <!-- .before--2 -->

 ```css <!-- .verso -->